ARezaK/heroku-buildpack-xpdf/README.md

 See the documentation of heroku-build-multi for a undetailed explanation on how to use it.

 ## License
-MIT License.
+WTFPL License.
 Copyright 2014 ARK.